|

 Mixing colors is a great way to get a wider range of paint colors from a limited selection.
 This is called a limited palette.
 That is where it is great to know how color mixing can work for you to create a wide range of colors.

-And now that I have tested it out and am reassured that using the Plaid FolkArt paints is just as good or better than the Basics, I will continue to use them.
+Now that I have tested it out and am reassured that using the Plaid FolkArt paints is just as good or better than the Basics, I will continue to use them.

 laziest way to